Founding a real estate company in Switzerland: Requirements and opportunities

 Did you know that you can outsource your accounting to Nexova?

-Broker license for real estate brokerage and management
+Broker authorization for property brokerage and management

 Professional qualifications